12 Best Trello Alternatives in 2026

 - Hill Charts for visual progress tracking

 Limitations: No Gantt charts, time tracking, or advanced task dependencies.
 No CRM, invoicing, or client portal.
-Limited project views — no Kanban boards.
+Limited project views -- no Kanban boards, which means you lose Trello's core strength.

 Wrike is an enterprise-grade project management platform with Gantt charts, proofing workflows, resource management, and custom workflows.
-It is built for teams that need the depth and scalability Trello cannot provide.
+It is built for teams that need the depth and scalability Trello cannot provide -- and unlike Trello, Wrike is not pivoting away from team project management.

 Key features: